Article about Emotional Dreams by Craig Hamilton-Parker. Extract from the book The Hidden Meaning of Dreams. (Copyright)

 ‘No-one knows exactly what dreams are, but one theory is that it’s your brain’s way of stopping your emotions overheating,’ he says.
 ‘Which means while your unconscious mind churns away turning out all your crazy imaginings, it’s also working out solutions to any problems or issues you’re facing.

-And because dreams are intuitive, not logical, they’re especially useful when it comes to discovering your true, gut feelings.
+Because dreams are intuitive, not logical, they’re especially useful when it comes to discovering your true, gut feelings.
 ‘That means once you learn to tap into your dreams, you can actually learn to use their lessons in waking life.
-Interpretation

 How to Interpret your Emotional Dreams…